eltonrios/FrescoGO-/tutoriais/tutorial_fvm.md

 Strikethrough
 Any word wrapped with two tildes (like ~~this~~) will appear crossed out.

+Blockquotes
+As Kanye West said:

+> We're living the future so
+> the present is our past.
+Inline code
+I think you should use an
+`<addr>` element here instead.

 without learning Markdown syntax.
 In addition to Markdown formatting like bold and italic styles and creating headers, links, and lists, the toolbar includes GitHub-specific features such as @mentions, task lists, and links to issues and pull requests.